ultraq/thymeleaf-layout-dialect/README.md

 	</html>

-You find you can turn some things into variables like the header so that pages including `Modal.html` can set their own name, maybe even add some `id` attributes whose values can also be set by variables that you pass to the page.
+You find you can turn some things into variables like the header and IDs so that pages including `Modal.html` can set their own name/IDs.
 You continue making your modal code as generic as possible, but then you get to the question of filling-in the content of your modal panel, and that's where you start to hit brick walls.

 Some of the pages use a modal that includes a simple message, others want to use the modal to hold something more complex like a form with some input fields.
-The possibilities for your modal become endless but to support your imagination you find yourself having to create multiple modal structures for each use case, repeating the same HTML code to maintain the same look-and-feel, breaking the [DRY principle](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in the
+The possibilities for your modal become endless, but to support your imagination you find yourself having to create multiple modal structures for each use case, repeating the same HTML code to maintain the same look-and-feel, breaking the [DRY principle](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in the